-- All parties in sexual misconduct and relationship violence cases are notified, in writing, of the outcome of both the case and any appeal.
-(Regardless of which party files for an appeal, both the complainant and the respondent will be informed of the status of the appeal request, processing and outcome.) - All parties are entitled to appeal the outcome of the investigation and student conduct process in sexual misconduct and relationship violence cases. - The respondent will be notified in writing of the guidelines and process for reinstatement to the institution, if applicable.
+All parties in sexual misconduct and relationship violence cases are notified, in writing, of the outcome of both the case and any appeal.
+(Regardless of which party files for an appeal, both the complainant and the respondent will be informed of the status of the appeal request, processing and outcome.)

+Respondent will be notified in writing of the guidelines and process for reinstatement to the institution, if applicable.